 Animals accept us as we are.
 Their acceptance is unconditional and without judgment.
 Therefore, service dogs offer individuals in recovery a sense of acceptance when it is most needed.
 Because clients find themselves at a time in their life still preparing to assimilate back into their families, work, school, and society as a whole.
 A companion, a friend during this transition, can all the difference.

 Recovery from addiction is a time when individuals exhibit their very lowest levels of self-esteem.
-By offering unconditional love, animal assisted therapy helps patients see their self-worth at a vital moment in their recovery.
-Further, many patients in recovery find service dogs make excellent confidantes.
+By offering unconditional love, animal assisted therapy helps clients see their self-worth at a vital moment in their recovery.
+Further, many clients in recovery find service dogs make excellent confidantes.
 After all, they will never share what you confide in them with others.
-As patients progress through treatment, a service dog can serve as the first step in creating a trustworthy support system.
-Once patients complete their treatment and enter aftercare, they’ll know the value of such a support system.
+As clients progress through treatment, a service dog can serve as the first step in creating a trustworthy support system.
+Once clients complete their treatment and enter aftercare, they’ll know the value of such a support system.
 Often, it will lead to actively seeking to create or be a part of a caring community.

 Health Benefits of Animal Assisted Therapy

 There are many additional proven health benefits associated with therapeutic and service dogs.
 Some physical benefits include:

 These benefits are both physical and psychological and include: